Mr0grog/circle-python-pre/README.md

 # Docker Images for Python 3.x pre-releaes on CircleCI

 CircleCI doesn't make official `cimg/python` images available for Python pre-releases, so this does.
 The goal is to make it straightforward to test projects on the beta or release candidate versions of upcoming major Python releases.
-Available Python versions:
+Available Python versions (versions suffixed with `t` are [“free-threading,” or no GIL](https://py-free-threading.github.io), a new feature in 3.13.0+):

 - 3.12.0:
     - 3.12.0rc3